Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Results and Discussion

-In order to emphasize the potential gains of using RSS-equipped platforms, we consider that a communication between a terrestrial Tx and a terrestrial Rx is assisted by an RSS-equipped platform, namely a building facade, a UAV, a HAPS, or a LEO satellite, characterized as in Table \ref{tab:platforms_chr}.
-For the sake of simplicity, we assume that Tx and Rx are located at the edges of the platform's coverage footprint, i.e., within a distance $2d$.
-Moreover, due to the flexibility of aerial platforms, we assume that they are placed at the optimal location according to the considered reflection paradigm, while the terrestrial RSS is assumed at the middle point between Tx and Rx\footnote{This assumption for the terrestrial RSS is justified by the fact that the latter cannot be moved over time to be placed at a more adequate location, given that Tx and Rx locations may change.}.
+In order to highlight the potential gains of using RSS-equipped platforms, we consider that a communication between a terrestrial Tx and a terrestrial Rx is assisted by an RSS-equipped platform, namely a building facade, a UAV, a HAPS, or a LEO satellite, characterized as in Table \ref{tab:platforms_chr}.
+For the sake of simplicity, we assume that Tx and Rx are located at the edges of the platform's coverage footprint (i.e., within a distance $2d$).
+Moreover, due to the flexibility of aerial platforms, we assume that they are placed at the optimal location according to the considered reflection paradigm, while the terrestrial RSS is assumed to be midway between Tx and Rx\footnote{This assumption for the terrestrial RSS is justified by the fact that the latter cannot be moved later to another location given that Tx and Rx locations may change.}.
 The operating frequency $f={\lambda}/{c}=30$ GHz (Ka-band), where $c$ is the light's velocity in m/s, the receive antenna gain $G_r=1$ (i.e., 0 dBi), and the path-loss $\alpha=4$ for the terrestrial communication.
-Finally, the following transmit/receive parameters are set as follows for the log-distance channel model: Transmit power $P_t=40$ dBm and transmit antenna gain $G_t=1$ (i.e., 0 dBi).
+Finally, the following transmit/receive parameters are set as follows for the log-distance channel model: transmit power $P_t=40$ dBm and transmit antenna gain $G_t=1$ (i.e., 0 dBi).
 For the 3GPP model, $P_t$ and $G_t$ are fixed according to the related standards.
 Specifically, for the terrestrial and UAV systems, we assume that $P_t=35$ dBm and $G_t=8$ dBi \cite{3gpp38901study}, while for the HAPS and LEO systems, we set $P_t=33$ dBm and $G_t=43.2$ dBi \cite{3gpp2017Technical}.